mariannap/PROBer_paper_analysis/README.md

 Please make sure that your server has at least 40 cores in order to make sure the time measurement is comparable to what we reported in our paper.

+### Notes

+1. Each run of the snakemake may provide slightly different results (although qualitatively the same).
+In our Snakemake pipeline, we first run PROBer on the real data set with 40 threads.
+In this multi-threading setting, the results PROBer generates are not exactly the same each time due to floating point errors.
+Then our Snakemake pipeline generates simulated data sets based on these real data results and thus produces different simulated data sets.
+Lastly, the different simulated data sets will produce slightly different final results.

+2. In our pipeline, we use PROBer to simulate paired-end reads and then pick the first mates as the simulated single-end reads.
+In this way, when we compare the effects of single-end vs paired-end reads on estimation accuracy, we can make sure these data sets are generated in the same batch.